 4116 RAM Chip

 The 48K and 16K Spectrum uses eight 4116 chips for the lower 16KB of RAM.
-A chip can fail quite readily (especially following edge-connector related mishaps) - usually causing the Spectrum to not initialize on power up (often with the classic dead-Spectrum flashing attribute blocks display).
+A chip can fail quite readily (especially following edge-connector related mishaps) - usually causing the Spectrum to not initialize on power up (often with the classic Dead-Spectrum vertical black+white columns / flashing attribute blocks display).

 Sometimes a bad chip can be detected simply by its temperature - if it is noticeably warmer than those around it, it will be highly suspect.
 Another crude but often effective test is to "piggy-back" a working chip on each RAM chip one at a time.
 If the error goes away or at least changes, there's a good chance that chip is faulty.